abedi-research/abedi-research/README.md

 ## 📌 Featured Projects

-### 🔹 Project 1 — Image Classification with CNNs
+### 🔹 Project — License Plate Detection System (YOLOv12)
-A deep learning pipeline for multi‑class image classification using PyTorch.
+A production‑grade license plate detection system built using YOLOv12 and a fully custom in‑house dataset, deployed as a real product for high‑accuracy vehicle access control in parking and secured environments.

 ### 🔹 Project 2 — NLP Sentiment Analyzer
 A neural network model for sentiment analysis using LSTM/Transformer architectures.